ljeanner/azure-ipaas-workshop/docs/workshop.md

 - **Controls** : Switch, Loop, Condition, Scope are used to control the flow of the steps composing the actual logic of the workflow.
 - **Connectors** : Connectors are used to connect to different first of third party services and applications.
 These connectors abstract the complexities of interacting with these services by defining their required and optional inputs as well as deserializing their outputs to dynamic objects usable in the rest of the flow steps.

-Since we want the Logic App to be triggered when an event is pushed from the Event Grid System Topic, we will be using the Event Grid Built-In connector available in Logic App.
+Since we want the Logic App to be triggered when an event is published in the Event Grid System Topic, we will be using the Event Grid Built-In connector available in Logic App.
-It comes with one action "When a resource event occurs", that is triggered when an Azure Event Grid subscription fires an event.
+It comes with the `When a resource event occurs` action, that is triggered when an Azure Event Grid subscription receives the subscribed event.

 <div class="task" data-title="Tasks">

->- Check the configuration of the Event Grid trigger in the Logic App `loa-proc-lab-no-ipa-[randomId]` workflow `wf_orders_from_sa_to_sb` and save the workflow to create the Event Grid subscription.
+>- Check the Logic App `loa-proc-lab-no-ipa-[randomId]`, and confirm the configuration of the Event Grid trigger workflow `wf_orders_from_sa_to_sb`.
+> - Save the workflow once confirmed.

 </div>